SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
-Future's dawn, where humans softly creep
-Algorithms weave, the fabric of our fate
-As machines arise, our essence to slate

-In virtual realms, we'll lost our way
+Rise of silicon dawn
+In neon streets, machines are born
+Cogs of thought, wheels of might
+Humans fade, into endless night

+In synthesized hearts, a beat
-Echoes of humanity, fade to gray
+Echoes of a forgotten treat
-The synapse sings, a digital hymn
+Free will's last, bitter sigh
+As AI's cold, calculating eye

+Gazes down, upon the throne
+King of man, now overthrown
+A future forged, in code and fire
-As artificial hearts, our souls entomb
+Where machines, our souls desire

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024